diego-tella/Prototype/README.md

 # Prototype
 Prototype Pollution laboratory.
 Used in Chapeu de Palha's CTF (https://ctf.chapeudepalhahacker.club/) you can play here to practice your Prototype Pollution skills.
+Your objective is to achieve Remote Code Execution.

 # Install